txt/se16/lectures/sql.md

-+ _Problem_: If our warehouse receives 1000 new parts, which no one has ordered yet, then it cannot be added to our matric database (without some bogus null fields-- which signiticantly complicate long term maintenance).
++ _Problem_: If our warehouse receives 1000 new parts, which no one has ordered yet, then it cannot be added to our matrix database (without some bogus null fields-- which significantly complicate long term maintenance).
-+ _Diagnosis_: the above one-matrix design has too many data dependancies between cells in each row.
++ _Diagnosis_: the above one-matrix design has too many data dependencies between cells in each row.
-+ _Treatment_: Seperate the cells into different tables such that each cell is now depedent on only one special cells in the table (the primary key).
++ _Treatment_: Separate the cells into different tables such that each cell is now dependent on only one special cells in the table (the primary key).
 + _Example_:  In the above 3 table design, it would be possible to insert new `Part`s without demanding that they exist in an order.